NL-BioImaging/biomero/resources/tutorials/tutorial_local_slurm.md

 	StrictHostKeyChecking no
 ```

-Restart your Omero cluster if you already started it:
+Restart your OMERO cluster if you already started it:
 `docker-compose down` & `docker-compose up -d --build`

 Ok, so now we can connect from within the worker-5 to our Slurm cluster.
 We can try it out: